-Donana is also the habitat of the endangered Spanish Imperial Eagle, there are only 10 pairs that live here.
-Their lifespan is normally around 16 years but is known that some birds became more than 30 years old.
+Donana is also the habitat of the endangered Spanish Imperial Eagle.
+There are only 10 pairs that live here.
+Their lifespan is normally around 16 years, but it is known that some birds became over 30 years old.
 Their wingspan of up to 2 meters makes them impressive indeed.

 A visit to this park is highly recommended and do not forget your binoculars.
 The park has some 100.000 protected hectares where many species find protection.

 Have a look at these 2 interesting videos on the Iberian Lynx.

 Illegal Wells, a danger for the Donana Park